Why Most Practice Doesn’t Work

 You don't need a range to improve.
 Some of the most effective practice happens at home:

-"Practice doesn't make perfect.
+“Practice doesn’t make perfect.
 Perfect practice makes perfect.
-And perfect practice starts with a plan."
+And perfect practice starts with knowing what to work on.”